Residency

 • Pending members may submit if their membership application is complete and dues are paid.

-• The submitting author is considered the primary author and presenter.
+• The submitting author is considered the primary author and the required presenter.

 • Student Members may submit and present, but must list a full AMSSM member as senior author.